virtual-kubelet/virtual-kubelet/README.md

 ### Cisco Virtual Kubelet

-[Cisco Virtual Kubelet](https://github.com/cisco-open/cisco-virtual-kubelet) is a Virtual Kubelet provider that enables Kubernetes clusters to seamlessly extend workloads to Cisco infrastructure.
+[Cisco Virtual Kubelet](https://github.com/cisco-open/cisco-virtual-kubelet) is a Virtual Kubelet provider that enables Kubernetes clusters to run workloads to Cisco infrastructure devices.

+The use of this provider interacts with the Application Hosting functionality supported on Cisco devices, to allow for the provisioning and lifecycle management of containers.
+The Virtual Kubelet provider, uses RESTCONF to perform provisioning on the device.
+The use of the provider introduces a simplified entrypoint for application owners to deploy containers at the Edge.

 For detailed instructions, follow the guide [here](https://github.com/cisco-open/cisco-virtual-kubelet/blob/main/README.md).